Create Alt Text for Images

 2. Navigate to the page you wish to add an image to

-5. Click the Image Widget to drag and drop it in the location on the page: When selected, Widgets can be added easily to the page.
+5. Click the Image Widget to drag-and-drop it in the location on the page: The Image widget being drag-and-dropped to a page.

 6. Locate the image to add to the page:

-Note: To easily locate your image, you can Search for its Display Name or ID:Web Central image widget search box.
+To easily locate your image, you can Search for its Display Name or ID:The Search for Display Name or ID field on the Content Images window.

-9. Add Alt text to clearly explain what is happening in the image: In the Content Images pop-up window, the required Alt text field is filled out with the words 'dog in park'.
+9. Add Alt Text to clearly explain what is happening in the image: The Content Images pop-up window with the Alt Text field for an image highlighted.

 12. (Optional) Edit the image as desired or create a linked image